maybe12200/Yonda/docs/jobs.md

   ## Senior UI/UX Designer

-  We're seeking a highly skilled and experienced Senior UI/UX Designer to join our team and lead the development and implementation of a UI design system for our product NexVoo.
+  We're seeking a highly skilled and experienced Senior UI/UX Designer to join our team and lead the development and implementation of a UI design system for our product Yonda.
   The ideal candidate will have a proven track record in UI/UX design, as well as a deep understanding of the latest design trends and technologies.

   ### Position Requirements

-  - Lead the development and implementation of a UI design system for NexVoo
+  - Lead the development and implementation of a UI design system for Yonda
   - Create and maintain a UI component library, including colors, fonts, buttons, text boxes, etc.
   - Establish UI design guidelines and standards to ensure consistency and reusability of all components
   - Collaborate with cross-functional teams to gather requirements and design intuitive, user-friendly interfaces